topel-research-group/Skeletonema_marinoi_genome_project/18_codon_usage/README.md

 # Introduction
-Calculating the codan usage fromf the CDS sequences of Primary and Associated contigs
+Calculating the codan usage fromf the CDS sequences of Primary contigs

 # Commands
 First, extracting the CDS sequences.